-Winter in Toronto doesn’t mean hibernation.
-The city comes alive at night and there is a special twinkle in the air that only happens in the wintertime.
-Whether you’re celebrating a special occasion or just looking for a cool place to gather on an evening with your friends or loved ones, Toronto’s got a bunch of spots to get you out and about even when the colder weather hits.
+Whether you’re celebrating a special occasion or just looking for a cool place to gather on an evening with your friends or loved ones, Toronto’s got a bunch of spots that’ll have you feeling like a VIP.

 The newly opened Bisha Hotel is already a Toronto hot spot.
 You can lounge at the Lobby Lounge of this swanky boutique hotel, or catch some of the nicest views of the CN Tower and Toronto skyline at KÖST, its beautiful rooftop bar and restaurant on the 44th floor.